exercism/rust/exercises/practice/sieve/.approaches/introduction.md

 ## Which approach to use?

-The `filter_map` approach may be considered a bit more idiomatic.
+The `filter_map` approach may be considered more idiomatic.
 Using the following benchmark, the `filter_map()` approach was also faster.

 ```rust